 She entered the room cautiously.
 It was overrun with wreckage from their previous battle; hundreds of shelves that once towered to the ceiling were now knocked over, shards of glass and debris littering the floor.
 There didn't seem to be any Death Eaters anymore, not even unconscious ones; they were likely still fighting the rest of the Order.
 Her eyes scanned the room frantically as her head buzzed with adrenaline.
 This could be it.
 She could change it.
 It was foolish, but there was a one in a million chance it could work.
 She could prevent this, prevent the horrors that had happened.

 But how would you change it? a voice whispered in her mind.
 What could you do?

 Hermione sucked in a breath as she caught a glimmer on the floor.
 Her shoes squelched painfully as she darted towards it and she dropped to her knees, pushing aside bits and pieces of rubbish.
-She was vaguely aware of something stinging her knee, but pushed the thought aside.
+She was vaguely aware of something sharply stinging her knee, but pushed the thought aside.

 All of the Time-Turners were irreversibly destroyed.

 The cabinet in which they lay in was repairing then destroying itself repeatedly.
-Hermione could see through the cabinet drawer the Time-Turners whizzing out of control, though she could not detect where the sand was.
+Hermione could see through the drawer the Time-Turners whizzing out of control, though she could not detect where exactly the sand was.
 For her to reach into it would be far too dangerous.
 Either way, she knew that the sand had escaped from the time-turning device, as the ones she could see through the cabinet no longer held sand in their hourglasses.
 As if to further the proof, an empty one lay by her knees.